mceSystems/javascript/README.md

     ```

   <a name="comments--singleline"></a><a name="17.2"></a>
   - [17.2](#comments--singleline) Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
-Put an empty line before the comment unless it's on the first line of a block.
+Put an empty line before the comment unless it"s on the first line of a block.

     ```javascript
     // bad